IVSoftware/configuration-manager/README.md

 **Save individual control changes**

 When changes occur, just serialize the dictionary.
 As written, it's not terribly efficient.
 Every keystroke in any textbox writes the entire file.
-So optimize by waiting for changes to settle and maybe writing the congig file asynchronously or even just doing it when the app closes.
+So optimize by waiting for changes to settle and maybe writing the config file asynchronously or even just doing it when the app closes.

 ```